Maheshkumar-WD/Lyst.com--clone/README.md

 ## About:

 Lyst is an E-commerce website which deal's with clothings, footware, bags etc.

+Lyst is a fashion technology company, and premium shopping app.
+For over 160 million annual shoppers, we offer the most comprehensive range of products from 17,000 of the world’s leading brands and stores.
+For brands and stores, our goal is to power success online.
+We drive meaningful direct sales within a highly trusted brand environment.
 ## Features:
 - Show some products according to category wise.
 - Show data according to gender.